jyli7/readertron/README.md

 - nokogiri parser segfault?

-- 400s of content using relative URLs / strip content of bad shit.

 - "1 new items"

 - pretty up user, signup, etc., pages

 - refactor regular vs. shared count maintenance code.
-- show who shared a post in the shared views
-- sort out "My Shared Items" stuff: how to render the posts (as shares?), how to deal with unreads.

 - modeling, controllers, separation of concerns

 deploy
 - cron job in separate thread to poll for new rss data

+- 400s of content using relative URLs / strip content of bad shit.
 - windows bookmarklet broken?
 - scrolling to the bottom of the subscriptions list